AAAAAAAAA9a/IO2_Project/docs/documentation_ENG.md

    - Application verifies user's ownership of the file
    - Requested operation is performed
    - Response is sent back to the user

-This architecture ensures proper separation of concerns, secure handling of user data, and maintainability of the codebase.

 ## 3. Database Schema